-Metropolitan covenants in the Master Resolution that no additional bonds, notes or other evidences of indebtedness payable out of Operating Revenues will be issued having any priority in payment of principal, redemption premium, if any, or interest over the 2022C Bonds, the Parity Bonds or the Parity Obligations.
+Metropolitan covenants in the Master Resolution that no additional bonds, notes or other evidences of indebtedness payable out of Operating Revenues will be issued having any priority in payment of principal, redemption premium, if any, or interest over the 2022B Bonds, the Parity Bonds or the Parity Obligations.

-As provided in the Resolutions, Metropolitan may issue or incur additional Parity Bonds and Parity Obligations payable from Net Operating Revenues and secured on a parity with the 2022C Bonds, and existing Parity Bonds and Parity Obligations to finance, or in connection with the financing of, the costs of improvements to the Water System and other lawful purposes or to refund any bond or other indebtedness of Metropolitan, subject to the limitations, terms and conditions of the Master Resolution.
+As provided in the Resolutions, Metropolitan may issue or incur additional Parity Bonds and Parity Obligations payable from Net Operating Revenues and secured on a parity with the 2022B Bonds, and existing Parity Bonds and Parity Obligations to finance, or in connection with the financing of, the costs of improvements to the Water System and other lawful purposes or to refund any bond or other indebtedness of Metropolitan, subject to the limitations, terms and conditions of the Master Resolution.

 On July 7, 2022, Metropolitan issued its \$279,570,000 aggregate principal amount of Water Revenue Refunding Bonds, 2022 Series A (the "2022A Bonds").
-The 2022A Bonds were issued for the purpose of refunding \$280,940,000 principal amount of Metropolitan's outstanding Parity Bonds and \$35,645,000 principal amount of certain Parity Obligations (consisting of short-term notes evidencing a draw made by Metropolitan on June 29, 2022 under its Wells Fargo Revolving Credit Facility (described herein) to provide temporary financing for the partial refunding of an equivalent principal amount of certain of Metropolitan's outstanding Subordinate Bonds (as described below) which were refunded on July 1, 2022.
+The 2022A Bonds were issued for the purpose of refunding \$280,940,000 principal amount of Metropolitan's outstanding Parity Bonds and \$35,645,000 principal amount of certain Parity Obligations (consisting of short-term notes evidencing a draw made by Metropolitan on June 29, 2022 under its Wells Fargo Revolving Credit Facility (described herein) to provide temporary financing for the partial refunding of an equivalent principal amount of certain of Metropolitan's outstanding Subordinate Bonds (as described below) which were refunded on July 1, 2022).
 The references in this Official Statement to Metropolitan's outstanding bonds and other obligations as of July 7, 2022 reflect the issuance of the 2022A Bonds and the refunding of the Parity Bonds and Parity Obligations effected thereby on such date.

-Concurrently with the issuance and delivery of the 2022C Bonds, Metropolitan also expects to issue and deliver its 2022B Bonds for the purpose of refunding all or a portion of various series of Metropolitan's outstanding variable rate Parity Bonds.
-On July 20, 2022, Metropolitan entered into a binding purchase contract for the sale of the 2022B Bonds.
-The delivery of the 2022C Bonds is contingent upon the concurrent issuance and delivery of the 2022B Bonds.
+Concurrently with the issuance and delivery of the 2022B Bonds, Metropolitan also expects to issue and deliver its 2022C Bonds for the purpose of refunding a portion of its outstanding Parity Bonds.
+The delivery of the 2022B Bonds is contingent upon the concurrent issuance and delivery of the 2022C Bonds.
+On July 20, 2022, Metropolitan entered into binding purchase contracts for each Series of the 2022C Bonds.
 Metropolitan also anticipates issuing additional water revenue bonds in fiscal year 2022-23 to finance certain capital expenditures of Metropolitan.
 See "INTRODUCTION - Other Transactions Being Undertaken by Metropolitan."

-Metropolitan has also issued or incurred, and may in the future issue or incur, bonds and other obligations payable from and secured by a lien upon Net Operating Revenues subordinate to the lien thereon of the 2022C Bonds and all Parity Bonds and Parity Obligations.
+Metropolitan has also issued or incurred, and may in the future issue or incur, bonds and other obligations payable from and secured by a lien upon Net Operating Revenues subordinate to the lien thereon of the 2022B Bonds and all Parity Bonds and Parity Obligations.
 As of July 7, 2022, Metropolitan had outstanding \$1.21 billion aggregate principal amount of Subordinate Bonds, as well as certain other Subordinate Obligations.
-See also "SECURITY AND SOURCES OF PAYMENT FOR THE 2022C BONDS - Additional Indebtedness" and "- Subordinate Obligations."
+See also "SECURITY AND SOURCES OF PAYMENT FOR THE 2022B BONDS - Additional Indebtedness" and "- Subordinate Bonds and Subordinate Obligations."

-Metropolitan has obligations under outstanding interest rate swap agreements, which obligations (other than with respect to termination payments under some of such swap agreements) are payable on parity with Metropolitan's obligation to pay principal of and interest on the 2022C Bonds and the Parity Bonds and other Parity Obligations.
+Metropolitan has obligations under outstanding interest rate swap agreements, which obligations (other than with respect to termination payments under some of such swap agreements) are payable on parity with Metropolitan's obligation to pay principal of and interest on the 2022B Bonds and the Parity Bonds and other Parity Obligations.
 See Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Senior Revenue Bonds and Senior Parity Obligations - Variable Rate and Swap Obligations."

-See "PLAN OF REFUNDING" and "OPERATING REVENUES, DEBT SERVICE AND INVESTMENT PORTFOLIO - Anticipated Financings" for a discussion of potential additional Parity Bonds and/or Parity Obligations and subordinate bonds and/or other subordinate obligations that Metropolitan currently expects to issue or incur.
+See also "PLAN OF REFUNDING" and "OPERATING REVENUES, DEBT SERVICE AND INVESTMENT PORTFOLIO - Anticipated Financings" for a discussion of potential additional Parity Bonds and/or Parity Obligations and Subordinate Bonds and/or other Subordinate Obligations that Metropolitan currently expects to issue or incur.